Sperm granuloma: Complications

 There have been complications involving sperm granuloma.
 A pediatric case documented a 13 year old boy who was admitted to the hospital with edema and redness on his left hemiscrotum.
 Upon a physical examination, they found the scrotum to be enlarged, soft, red and painless.
 Initial sonographs detected possibility of inflammation of the testis and epididymis.
 The patient received anti-inflammatory and antibiotic treatment, and was examined again one week after treatment.
 The testis were still painless and now hardened.
 Upon a second reexamination five days later, low perfusion to the testis was detected.
 This testicular necrosis led the patient into an emergency operation.
 Histology determined there was a ruptured sperm granuloma that led to the testicular thrombosis and necrosis.
 Specifically, the walls of the vas deferens contained many growths of small ducts and gland-like structures, which came about as a response to the displacement of the sperm and fluid.
 The exact cause of his ruptured sperm granuloma was not determined, but it was found to be most likely a secondary response to inflammation and/or trauma.

-Another complication with Sperm granulomas has been being mistaken for a tumor due to its tumor-like appearance.
+Another complication with sperm granulomas has been being mistaken for a tumor due to its tumor-like appearance.
 A 45 year old man presented with right testicular chronic pain.
 He had a vasectomy 7 years ago.
 Upon physical examination and an ultrasound, a solid nodule in the right epididymis was found, and medical staff suspected a tumor.
 After findings of sperm that had undergone phagocytosis, a final diagnosis of sperm granuloma was determined.

 Effects on sperm quality and fertility

 It is unknown whether sperm granulomas are definitively detrimental to sperm quality and fertility in humans.
 However, studies in donkeys have shown that sperm quality is only marginally affected.
 There was a lower percentage of sperm with intact plasma membranes; however, no effects on motility or morphology were observed.
 In some cases, the presence or absence of sperm granulomas may determine the success rate for vasectomy reversal.

 It is believed that sperm granulomas may be protective because they can prevent the obstruction of the testicles and epididymis.
-Sperm granulomas are believed to reduce the pressure that's generated after vasectomy and prevent blockages of sperm output into the vas fluid during ejaculation.
+Sperm granulomas are believed to reduce the pressure that is generated after vasectomy and prevent blockages of sperm output into the vas fluid during ejaculation.
 Therefore, there are no changes in the amount of sperm that are produced into the vas fluid.